by Calculated Risk on 6/24/2014 04:20:00 PM

 This graph shows the price to rent ratio (January 1998 = 1.0).

-On a price-to-rent basis, the Case-Shiller National index is back to February 2003 levels, the Composite 20 index is back to September 2002 levels, and the CoreLogic index is back to May 2003.
+On a price-to-rent basis, the Case-Shiller National index is back to Q1 2002 levels, the Composite 20 index is back to December 2002 levels, and the CoreLogic index is back to April 2003.

-In real terms, and as a price-to-rent ratio, prices are mostly back to early 2000 levels - and maybe moving a little sideways now.
+In real terms, and as a price-to-rent ratio, prices are mostly back to early 2000 levels.